The precious gift of time

 I was in ward 24 at Waikato hospital for almost two years leading up to my transplant, being too sick to leave hospital with endless infections, operations, renal failure, no energy, short of breath and requiring on going blood transfusions.
 I want to acknowledge the staff at the Waikato Home Dialysis Unit, as their training and support allowed me a six month period being on dialysis at home; especially Nicky and Mark and the many other nurses who encouraged me to get home with a machine and gain some independence.

 During this time I had incredible friends and people who would bring me chocolate brownies from my favourite café.
 My appetite was poor back then, needing a feeding tube.
 However, I could tolerate brownies!

 I was one of the first patients to be put on the transplant waiting list from Waikato hospital in 2001.
 Dr Ian Dittmer, Dr Helen Pilmore, Dr Maggie Fisher, Dr Kim Wong and Dr Peter Sizeland championed my cause and did everything to keep me alive on dialysis so I would be a successful transplant candidate.
 I am forever grateful to them, because in 2002 I received my kidney from a deceased donor.

-I am now fifteen and a half years into my transplant journey, living each and every day with gratitude and heartwarming love for my gift and I certainly have my appetite back!
+I am now nineteen years into my transplant journey, living each and every day with gratitude and heartwarming love for my gift and I certainly have my appetite back!